About Sonya Sanmateu, LCSW, CEDS

 Exploring the “why” beneath the “what,” then building new ways to respond.

-At times, our work may include slowing down enough to notice what’s happening in your body — your breath, tension, or stress responses — as a way of deepening insight and strengthening regulation.
-Developing this kind of awareness can be especially helpful in shifting patterns around food, movement, and self-criticism.
+At times, we may slow things down to notice what’s happening in your body—your breath, tension, or stress responses—as a way of deepening awareness and supporting change.
+This can be especially helpful in shifting patterns around food, movement, and self-criticism.

 Therapy with me is…